bugen/pypipe/README.md

 staff.xml       1042
 ```

-For example, `ppp file` is usuful, especially when processing a large number of JSON files.
+For example, `ppp file` is useful, especially when processing a large number of JSON files.
 ```sh
 find . -name '*.json'| ppp file --json ...
 ```